 Every morning, Monday through Friday, three hours of lectures are presented.
 Adequate breaks are provided during these sessions.

 Monday afternoon is the only time there are afternoon lectures.
 The schedule permits enough material to be presented so that the workshops may begin Tuesday.
 Monday evening is the course Lobster Bake, traditionally held at the Cram Alumni House.

 Traditionally, workshops have been held Tuesday, Wednesday, and Thursday evenings.
 Some participants prefer the workshops to be held in the afternoons.
 In an effort to accommodate the wishes of the participants, we shall ask participants for their preferences.
 We shall try to accommodate the wishes of the majority of the participants.
 We are open to different schedules on some days.
 Participants often wish to have one afternoon off to go whale watching or participate in other activities.
 The course ends at noon on Friday.

 A full set of lecture notes is provided to each participant as well as a set of exercises for the workshops.
 No computers are needed for the course.
 In the workshop classroom various resources are made available, particularly collections of reference spectra that can be used to verify interpretations.

-The instructional staff will be available throughout the course, including breaks and lunchtime, to work with any of the participants.
+The instructional staff will be available throughout the course, to work with any of the participants.
 Participants are encouraged to bring some spectra from work to be discussed with the staff.
 It is preferred that the spectra are brought in Thermo GRAMS spc format so that they can be examined in detail.
 It may be possible to read other formats, but sometimes the staff does not have access to the appropriate software.